Blockstream/docs/docs/green/basic.md

 ## Sending Transactions

-To send a transaction, navigate to the “Send” page in your wallet.
+To send a transaction, select “Send” from the main screen.

 You will need to get the receiving address from the recipient, and enter it (either by typing or pasting it in, or by scanning the receiver’s QR code).